-shift from the previous quality, general affairs, and human resources, quality will now be provided by employees.
+The term Quality/Ethical Manufacturing Headquarters contains the terms "Manufacturing" and "Ethical."
+In a shift from the previous quality, general affairs, and human resources, quality will now be provided by employees.
 The general affairs and human resource units will develop professionals and transform their internal structures.
-The term manufacturing was used to indicate creation of new things.
+The term "Manufacturing" is used to indicate the creation of new value.